HyunhSo/StatisticsComponent/README.md

 # StatisticsComponent
 how to setup -> https://www.youtube.com/watch?v=itIDrofWQik

-When turning on, missing modules message should pop out, press yes and wait till edit opens.
+When turning on, missing modules message should pop out, press yes and wait till editor opens.
 To generate visual studio files, click RMB on uproject file->Generate visual studio project files.

 Only 2 classes are important here, StatisticsComponent and StatBarWidget,